Auckland Transport (AT) has a programme to progressively improve the performance of its unsealed road network.

 - considers and incorporates local needs and context, such as aligning with character needs and heritage protection.

-AT has updated its programme of unsealed road improvements based on the year 2020 datasets.
+We have updated our programme of unsealed road improvements based on the year 2020 datasets.
 This updated programme is based on the priority order that has come from this updated methodology.

 AT funding is approved in three-year cycles.
 Based on these funding cycles, sections of unsealed roads that do not appear on the programme of unsealed improvements cannot be programmed for any improvement works at this time.